 Standardization of PeTs for home use are excluded because they are handled by IEC TC 59 and TC 61

-We have been on the receiving end of questions about standardization and regulatory solutions for this technology.
+We have been on the receiving end of questions about best practice, standardization and regulatory solutions for this technology.
 We refer them to the IEEE Education & Healthcare Facilities Committee which meets 4 times monthly in European and American time zones and collaborates with the IEEE Intelligent Transportation Systems Society.
 We also set aside an hour per month to review the status of consensus products dealing with Transportation & Parking technologies on campus.
 See our CALENDAR for the next online meeting; open to everyone.

 Colleagues: Mike Anthony, Jim Harvey